All enrolled students will receive an iPad Pro free of charge.

 Students around the globe have had to overcome obstacles never faced before, especially with the shift to virtual learning environments.
 Your adventure is just beginning and we are excited to bring Gallaudet to you virtually and your way!

 Your virtual environment will be innovative, with accessible face-to-face classes and advanced virtual learning technology.
 Student clubs and organizations will meet online and host virtual events for the student body.
 Gallaudet is where you will make lasting memories and discover yourself in ways you never imagined!

-What will make your virtual experience at Gallaudet stand out?
+What will make your experience at Gallaudet stand out?

 Whether you are a new, emerging, or fluent signer, you’ll receive a full and comprehensive academic experience without any communication compromises.

 There is no other place in the world like Gallaudet University – a beacon of visual language and learning, social justice, and accessibility for deaf and hard of hearing people.

 You will meet, interact, and network with a diverse student body at Gallaudet to enrich your collegiate experience and social capital.